 - You caused the death of a person.

 - You intended to do so or should have known your actions would result in that outcome.

 - You had no legal justification (like self-defense) for doing so.

-All murder charges, including second degree murder charges, carry a minimum of 15 years in a state prison.
-There are some defenses that can be used to lessen or beat the charges, but it is necessary to have an experienced Los Angeles violent crimes lawyer on your case.
-Our criminal defense attorneys at Simmrin Law Group are ready and willing to help.
+All murder charges, including second-degree murder charges, carry a minimum sentence of 15 years in state prison.
+There are some defenses that can lessen or beat the charges, but it is important to have an experienced criminal defense lawyer on your case.
+Our firm’s Los Angeles violent crime attorneys are ready and willing to help.

 Our criminal defense lawyers fight hard for our clients and their families.
 We fight for a dismissal or acquittal of a client’s charges even if we have to take the case to trial.
 When necessary, we can also fight for a reduction in charges or a fairer resolution.

 Our owner and lead attorney, Michael Simmrin, has tried over 100 jury trials, including ones involving capital charges.
 He has represented thousands of clients successfully.
 You can be sure he and his team will do everything in their power to resolve your case with the best possible outcome.

 Talk to a Member of Our Team for FREE